 We also checked in with L.A.-based interior designer Haley Weidenbaum on how interior designers calculate fees.
 She explains, “Typically for renovations projects, I will charge a flat fee.
-This is beneficial for both designer and client because it allows the designer to work more freely and allows for much more transparency between the designer and client.
-However, it is important for both parties to agree on a scope of work so that everyone is on the same page and understands what is included under this flat fee.”
+This is beneficial for both designer and client.
+It allows the designer to work more freely and offers more transparency between the designer and the client.
+However, it is important for both parties to agree on a scope of work.
+Everyone should be on the same page and understand what is included under this flat fee.”

-- Low-end kitchen: Sweeten kitchen remodels can start at $130—$200 or from $26,000 up to $40,000 for 200 square feet with budget-friendly finishes from retailers such as Home Depot.
+- Minor kitchen: Sweeten kitchen remodels can start at $135 or from $26,993 up to $40,000 for 200 square feet.
+The finishes would be budget-friendly from retailers such as Home Depot.
 This budget includes budget finishes, laminate countertops, and mid-range sink and faucet finishes.

-- Mid-range kitchen: Remodeling’s Cost vs. Value report puts a typical mid-range kitchen renovation at $380 psf or $76,220 total, as an average for Los Angeles.
-These figures are based on a 200-square-foot kitchen with 30 linear feet of cabinetry and countertops, semi-custom wooden cabinets, an island, and laminate countertops.
+Remodeling’s Cost vs. Value report puts a typical mid-range kitchen renovation at $ 389 psf or $77,767 total, as an average for Los Angeles.
+A 200-square-foot kitchen would include 30 linear feet of cabinetry and countertops, semi-custom wooden cabinets, an island, and laminate countertops.
 It also includes custom lighting, resilient flooring, and paint.

-- High-end kitchen: Projects on the higher end of the scale can tally up to $150,302, based on the Cost vs. Value report.
+- High-end kitchen: Projects on the higher end of the scale can start at $100,000.
 A large part of that cost can be in custom cabinetry.
 Sweeten contractors Anna and Vahik estimates that a high-end renovation averages upwards of $100,000.

 - Low-end bathroom: A lower-end bathroom renovation at 35 square feet, including demo, plumbing work, and new finishes, starts at $15,000 and can reach $25,000, according to the Sweeten contractors.
 Bathrooms in this category typically lean on big-box stores like Lowe’s or Home Depot to source the majority of materials.

-- Mid-range bathroom: A mid-range bathroom in Los Angeles will cost on average between $26,000 to $38,000, according to the Cost vs. Value report, which is $740 to $1,086 psf for a 35-square-foot bathroom.
-This includes replacing all fixtures, solid-surface vanity and integrated sink, recessed medicine cabinet with light, ceramic tile floor, and a 30” x 60” tub.
+- Mid-range bathroom: A mid-range bathroom in Los Angeles will cost on average between $26,000 to $38,000.
+According to the Cost vs. Value, the cost is $740 to $1,086 psf for a 35-square-foot bathroom.
+All fixtures are replaced featuring solid-surface vanity and integrated sink, recessed medicine cabinet with light, ceramic tile floor, and a 30” x 60” tub.